Sial (tribe)

-The Sial or Siyal (Punjabi and Urdu: سيال) is a Punjabi clan found in the Punjab region of the Indian subcontinent, split between India and Pakistan.
+The Sial (or Siyal or Syal) is a Punjabi clan found in the Punjab region of the Indian subcontinent, split between India and Pakistan.

 Ethnographic classification

-According to the Bardic traditions, Sials descended from a certain Rai Shankar, a Parmar Rajput.
-Rai Shankar had three sons: Seo, Teo and Gheo, the ancestors of Sial, Tiwana and Gheba clans, respectively.
+According to Bardic traditions, Sials descended from a certain Rai Shankar, a Parmar Rajput.
+Rai Shankar had three sons: Seo, Teo and Gheo, the ancestors of the Sial, Tiwana and Gheba clans, respectively.
 Denzil Ibbetson, an administrator of the British Raj, classified the Sial as a Rajput tribe.
 However, they are also classified as Jats.

-Following the introduction of the Punjab Land Alienation Act in 1900, the authorities of the Raj classified the Sials who inhabited the Punjab as an "agricultural tribe", a term that was administratively synonymous with the "martial race" classification that was used for the purposes of determining the suitability of a person as a recruit to the British Indian Army.
+Following the introduction of the Punjab Land Alienation Act in 1900, the authorities of the Raj classified the Sials who inhabited the Punjab as an "agricultural tribe", a term that was administratively synonymous with the "martial race" classification used for the purposes of determining the suitability of a person as a recruit to the British Indian Army.